wnameless/chatkeep-app/src/main/resources/ai-specs/AIConversationArchivingSystem.md

 ### Quality Checklist

 Before outputting, verify:
-- [ ] Archive size was estimated in Step 0
-- [ ] Delivery method was selected based on size and capabilities
+- [ ] Delivery method was chosen (default: simple response)
-- [ ] User confirmed their preferred delivery method
+- [ ] If alternative method was needed, user was informed and confirmed
 - [ ] If MCP storage was chosen, storage location was verified
 - [ ] If large document feature was chosen, capability was confirmed
-- [ ] Fallback was offered if preferred method was unavailable
 - [ ] All YAML metadata fields are filled correctly
 - [ ] DELIVERY_METHOD field reflects the actual delivery method used (optional but recommended)
-- [ ] ESTIMATED_SIZE_KB field reflects the size calculated in Step 0 (optional but recommended)
 - [ ] All conversation phases are summarized
 - [ ] All significant artifacts created during the conversation are preserved
 - [ ] System prompts and instruction files have been excluded (archiving system itself, pasted prompts not discussed)